Ali Gerba

+Early life

+Gerba was born on September 4, 1981, in Yaoundé, Cameroon.
+He is the son of Malam and Amina.
+He moved to Canada at the age of nine.

 Club career

 Canada and United States

+In 1999, Gerba trialed for Spanish La Liga side Valencia.

 In 2000 Gerba signed with the Montreal Impact, then of the A-League, where he recorded six goals and two assists, a club record for a rookie.
 In 2001 Gerba attempted a move up to Major League Soccer by signing with the Miami Fusion, but without success.
 In 2002 Gerba returned to the A-League when he signed with the Pittsburgh Riverhounds.
 Late in the season he was traded to the Toronto Lynx.
 In 2003, Gerba was the leading scorer for the Lynx with six goals when he was traded to the Impact late in the season.
 Gerba returned to the Lynx in 2004.
 During an outstanding season, he scored 15 goals, a club record.
 Gerba started for the Lynx in 2005, scoring two goals, before returning to the Impact in exchange for Abraham Francois and Sita-Taty Matondo.
 Gerba left the Lynx as the club's second highest all-time scorer with 24 goals in total.
 With the Impact Gerba played an important role in helping the team stay undefeated in 15 games, a league record.
 As a result, Gerba was capped by Canada in the Gold Cup where he played three games and scored one goal.